Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Which industries are hiring the most in Cape Town in 2026?

-It is realistic for expats to get hired in Cape Town without speaking Afrikaans or Xhosa because English is the dominant business language, particularly in corporate environments, tech companies, and international organizations, though some client-facing roles in local markets may prefer bilingual candidates.
+Getting hired in Cape Town without speaking Afrikaans or Xhosa is realistic for most professional roles, since English is the dominant language in corporate, tech, and international business settings, though some client-facing positions in local government or community-oriented sectors may prefer multilingual candidates.

 What salary ranges are common for expats in Cape Town in 2026?